Mayor Pete becomes main target for Dems, moderates and leftists alike

 But after Thursday's Democratic debate, Pete Buttigieg, mayor of South Bend, Ind., became the new candidate to beat in the Democratic primary just weeks before voting begins in Iowa and New Hampshire.

-Buttigieg, 37, took blows from both the progressive and moderate sides on the debate stage because unlike other candidates who fit more neatly into an ideological lane, Buttigieg is dangerous to his rivals because he cuts into everyone’s support.
+Buttigieg, 37, took blows from both the progressive and moderate sides on the debate stage.
+Unlike other candidates who fit more neatly into an ideological lane, Buttigieg is dangerous to his rivals because he cuts into everyone’s support.

 “He’s hurting a wide variety of candidates, which is why he’s taking incoming from all sides,” said Patrick Murray, director of the Monmouth University Polling Institute.